 So… where do we start?

-I start most sessions with this phrase because in our work together, you are honored, you are held, and you are heard.
+I start most sessions with this phrase because in our work together, you are honored, the deepest parts of you are held, and you are heard.

 I also like to ask, “How might you imagine this could be,” because we go deeper than simply talking about feelings and thoughts.
 We bridge the imaginative and the real, allowing both the conscious and the unconscious to guide us to what is deeply true for you.